 Warwick's research group in probability and statistics is one of the largest in Britain.
 Its staff and its lecture courses are spread between the Mathematics and Statistics Departments.
 Here is how to get the best out of what is available.

 Higher level modules build on the linear algebra, analysis and probability studied in first year.
-Note that the optional second half of ST111/2 Probability A and B is a prerequisite for most of the higher level probability and statistics courses.
+The Year 1 core module ST120 Introduction to Probability is required for most of the higher level probability.

-Statistical Laboratory is an optional module where you can gain experience of simulation and data analysis with the widely used statistical programming language R. Note that several later Stats modules will assume that students know how to use R. In particular ST323 Multivariable Calculus coursework requires it to do meaningful analysis on data sets.
+ST121 Statistical Laboratory is an optional module where you can gain experience of simulation and data analysis with the widely used statistical programming language R (and R studio).
+Several later statistics modules will assume that students know how to use R. For example, courseworks will often requires it to do meaningful analysis on data sets.

-If you want to have the option of taking third year Statistics modules, then it is important to take Introduction to Mathematical Statistics.
+If you want to have the option of taking third year Statistics modules, then it is important to take ST220 Introduction to Mathematical Statistics (or ST232 Introduction to Mathematical Statistics for 2022/23 entry).
 In this module you study statistical inference, the process of drawing conclusions from data that is subject to random variation, and the mathematics it is based upon.

-The module and Stochastic processes introduces the Markov property and its use in building probabilistic models for diverse applications such as random networks, population growth, queues and epidemics.
+The module ST202 Stochastic processes (or ST227 Stochastic Processes for 2022/23 entry) introduces the Markov property and its use in building probabilistic models for diverse applications such as random networks, population growth, queues and epidemics.

 Third year Statistics modules cover a wide range of methods and applications showing how mathematics can be used to extract information from data and make decisions.
 These modules include Multivariate Statistics, Bayesian Statistics, Medical Statistics, Designed Experiments, and Bayesian Forecasting and Intervention.